mengyuchi/open-geo-tutorial/README.md

    [[HTML](http://patrickgray.me/open-geo-tutorial/chapter_5_classification.html)]
 6. Deep Learning for land cover classification [[HTML](http://patrickgray.me/open-geo-tutorial/chapter_6_neural_networks.html)] built to run in [Google Colab](https://colab.research.google.com/github/patrickcgray/open-geo-tutorial/blob/master/notebooks/chapter_6_neural_networks.ipynb).
 7. Earth Engine for Oceanographic Time Series Analysis [[HTML](http://patrickgray.me/open-geo-tutorial/chapter_7_earth_engine_oceanography.html)]
-8. Xarray for handling N-dimensional arrays and advanced visualization (in progress)
+8. Xarray for handling N-dimensional arrays and advanced visualization with hvplot  [[HTML](http://patrickgray.me/open-geo-tutorial/chapter_8_xarray_netcdfs.html)]
-9. Parallelization with dask for large datasets and faster analysis (in progress)

-I strongly recommend using docker and downloading the jupyter notebooks so you can play as you read along, otherwise you will quickly forget these tools.
+I strongly recommend using Binder and interactively playing with these notebooks.
+As an alternative, or if you want to work more extensively with these labs, you can easily git clone the whole repo and use the included Dockerfile to set up your environment.

 ### Some of the things you'll learn: